abraaten719/gen-ai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - The table should only include nous, verbs, adverbs, adjectives
 - Do not provide particles in the vocabulary, student needs to figure the correct particles to use.
 - The table of vocabulary should only have the following columns: Japanese, Romanji, English.
+- Ensure there are no repeats eg. if miru verb is repeated twice, show it only once.

 ### Sentence Structure